microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR-Proxy_README.md

 __Note:__ Access tokens expire after 60 minutes.
 To obtain a token refresh, simply make another ```POST AuthorizeGetToken``` call and you will receive a new token valid for another 60 minutes.

-## Step 6 - Test FHIR service with Postman
+## Step 6 - Test FHIR service with Postman via FHIR-Proxy

 1. In Postman, click on `Collections` on the left, select the `FHIR CALLS` collection, and then select the `GET List Metadata` call.
 Your Postman interface should look something like this: